-In downlink, a coefficient $\alpha$ may be introduced to account for the lack of orthogonality between physical channels in the own cell (see for example [NeM01]).
-Note that $\alpha$ , $0 \leq \alpha \leq 1$ , a priori depends on the location, and should be noted $\alpha_x$ .
+In downlink, transmitting channels are orthogonal in a CDMA system.
+There is however a loss of orthogonality due to multipath.
+A coefficient α may be introduced to account for the lack of orthogonality between physical channels in the own cell (see for example [NeM05]).
+Note that α , $0 \leq \alpha \leq 1$, a priori depends on the location, and should be noted α_x .
 However this case is almost never considered.
-In the rest of our analysis, we follow the common assumption that $\alpha$ is not location dependent.
-An intra cell interference expressed as $\alpha(P{int,u} - S{b,u})$ can appear due to the transmitting powers towards the other mobiles of the cell.
+In the rest of our analysis, we follow the common assumption that α is not location dependent.
+An intra cell interference expressed as $\alpha(p{int,u} - S{b,u})$ can appear due to the transmitting powers towards the other mobiles of the cell.